tpeterka/decaf/README.md

 # Decaf dependencies

-- MPI (currently MPI is the only supported transport layer)
+- MPI-3 (currently MPI is the only supported transport layer)
 - python and cython (optional, if you want the python version of the examples to be built)

 # Building decaf: